masaki-norton/leetcode_problems/README.md

 ### 4 Longest Substring Without Repeating Characters
 Keep a log of seen characters and do a single pass using a while loop.
 Using set() instead of a list [] cuts the runtime dramatically (~50%).

+### 424 Longest Repeating Character Replacement
+Straight forward left and right pointers, moving right to expand and shifting the left pointer when the conditions are not met.
+In this case, use a char counter array that indicates character count.
+If the max number vs sum of all nums in the char count differ greater than k, the substring is invalid.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\